Get a property report and suburb profile for any property in Maroubra

 • Is Maroubra a good place to invest?

-Maroubra is showing promising signs as a solid investment suburb, with both house and unit values experiencing significant growth over the past year.
-The median house value has increased by an impressive 14.7%, while units have seen an 11.5% rise.
-This upward trend indicates a strong demand for properties in the area, making it an attractive option for investors looking for capital appreciation.
+Maroubra is showing promising signs as a solid investment suburb, with notable growth in both house and unit values over the past year.
+The median house value has increased by 13.4%, while unit values have seen an 11.3% rise.
+This upward trend indicates a strong demand for properties in the area, making it an attractive option for investors looking for capital growth.

 Down Pointer